AnalysisWithBrett/Agoda-Webscaping/README.md

 first_property <- remDr$findElement(using = 'xpath', '//h3[contains(@class, "sc-jrAGrp") and contains(@class, "sc-kEjbxe") and contains(@class, "eDlaBj") and contains(@class, "dscgss")]')$getElementText() %>% unlist()
 ```
 ### Moving to the next page
 After collecting data from the first page, you'll need to move on to the next page.
-To facilitate this, I created a for loop that ensures the code only clicks the "Next" button if the page number is greater than 1.
+To facilitate this, I created a for loop to ensure that the code clicks the "Next" button if the page number is greater than 1.
 ```bash
 for (page in 1:6) {  # Change the range as needed to cover the required pages
   # Only click the "Next" button after the first page